research-outcome/LLM-Game-Benchmark/README.md

 # LLM Game Benchmark
 This repository is developed to evaluate Large Language Models (LLMs) via Game Playing.
 It includes the following components:
 - A leaderboard to view and compare the results of previous games among LLMs.
 We **welcome submissions** to the leaderboard.
-  - Link to the Leaderboard webpage
+To review the current status of the leaderboard, please see the leaderboard folder.

-- An extensible game simulation software to test LLMs via games such as Tic-Tac-Toe, Connect Four, and Gomoku
+- An extensible game simulation software to test LLMs via games such as Tic-Tac-Toe, Connect Four, and Gomoku.
+For more information and try out the game simulations, please see the game-simulation folder.

-  - Link to the Game Simulation webpage
-- The detailed output files of game runs to analyze the details of the games that are presented on the leaderboard
+- The detailed output files of game runs to analyze the details of the games that are presented on the leaderboard.
+Please see the outputs folder.
-  - Link to the datasets

 This repository **welcomes contributions and suggestions**.
 The LLM Game Benchmark repository is shared under the MIT License.